Stay safe and check the latest government advice at Coronavirus Victoria.

 Whether you’re looking for totally plant-based food or cafes with separate meat-free menus, it’s easy to go vegan in Melbourne.
 Here’s our guide to dining with kindness.
-Opening hours may differ right now, so be sure to check with the business directly before visiting.

 Home Vegan Bar

-Home Vegan Bar in Docklands specialises in plant-based soul food.
+Home Vegan Bar in Docklands specialises in delicious plant-based food.
 The philosophy is holistic and healthy.
 Cleansing cold-press juices and superfood smoothies are only the beginning.
 Start the day with the big vegan breakfast, with scrambled tofu on toast and all the trimmings.
 Or order their double 'cheeken' cheese burger topped with mayo.
 Vegan wine is available on tap.

 It’s not all pescatarian at Pinchy’s lobster and champagne bar.
 Their ‘made friendlier’ vegan menu is putting those prized crab tacos in the shade.
 Try the spiced tofu taco topped with pea-green balls of avocado mousse.
 Or their lobster roll alternative, the 'lion’s mane' mushroom roll.
 You’ll want to try several of Pinchy’s small-serve dishes, inspired by Spanish bite-sized dining.